varad11/influxdb-light/README.md

 # influxdb-light
-A lightweight NodeJs client to Read & Write data to InfluxDb v1 and v2.
+A light-weight NodeJs client to Read & Write data to InfluxDb v1 and v2.
-Supports both sql and flux query.
+It supports both sql and flux query.
 This light weight client is incredibly easy to use.
 Handling of tags and fields is straightforward with no additional complexity.